xiix0/scam/README.md

-He that breaks a thing to find out what it is has left the path of wisdom.
-		-- J.R.R.
-Tolkien
+Seeing that death, a necessary end,
+Will come when it will come.
+		-- William Shakespeare, "Julius Caesar"